“A unique and talented quintet that is willing to take risks …”

 “One of the area’s most visible and popular chamber ensembles …”

 ~ The Morning Call

 “The Mainstreet Brass put on a stirring performance …”

 “The group is as much at home with a Bach fugue as it is playing the blues of Fats Waller … ”

 “The concert that the Mainstreet Brass gave here was truly outstanding.
 The expertise of the individual players was obvious, each having a personality of his own, and yet blending together with remarkable cohesion …”

 ~ Dr. John Weaver, Music Director Emeritus, Madison Avenue Presbyterian Church, New York, N.Y.

 “I have worked with the Mainstreet Brass for many years, and I’m always delighted to have this talented group in worship settings and as part of concerts presented by the Pennsbury Community Chorus.
 Each member of the quintet is a consummate professional and a delight to work with …”

-~ James D. Moyer, Artistic Director, Pennsbury Community Chorus
+~ James D. Moyer, former Artistic Director, Pennsbury Community Chorus

 “The members are good, solid musicians and performers and have formed themselves into an admirable ensemble.
 The group has an extensive repertory of arrangements and original music from a variety of styles and historical periods.
 I have found them gratifying to work with in important celebratory services in the Muhlenberg Chapel.
 Not only are they an exciting performing group, they are pleasant and cooperative to work with …”